Back in October, I wrote an article called “Everything you are learning in school is worthless.“

 Studies have shown that people with high internal locus of control that tend to be less stressed, have higher motivation levels and seem to have greater professional and personal satisfaction.

 With school being so standardized, it is harder than ever for students to creatively make decisions on their own and increase their internal locus of control.
+In fact in a recent Forbes article, it stated that 40% of high school students are chronically disengaged.

 I touch base on this briefly in an article I was interviewed for on Unplag.com.
 Unplag is a world recognized plagiarism software, “A Missing Piece of the Puzzle: Todd VanDuzer’s Opinion on Modern Education’s Drawbacks.”